swizzin/swizzin/README.md

 ```

 ### Advanced setup

+_This feature is fresh AF!
+If you'd like to help us improve this, please chat with us in the Discord_

 There's a whole bunch of options for the setup.sh to achieve custom/unattended setups, which you can read all about [in this article](https://swizzin.ltd/guides/advanced-setup).
 Here are a couple of examples what you can do with it.

 Want to use your local swizzin clone instead of cloning upstream?
 Use the `--local` flag!